k8ssandra/k8ssandra/docs/content/en/install/gke/_index.md

 service_account = "prod-k8ssandra-sa@k8ssandra-testing.iam.gserviceaccount.com"
 ```

-With the GKE cluster deployed you may now continue with [retrieving the kubeconfig](#retrieve-kubeconfig).
+With the GKE cluster deployed you may now continue with the next step, [retrieving the kubeconfig](#retrieve-kubeconfig).

 ## Retrieve `kubeconfig`

 After provisioning the GKE cluster we must request a copy of the `kubeconfig`.
 This provides the `kubectl` command with all connection information including TLS certificates and IP addresses for Kube API requests.

+In the commands, specify your GCP project-id instead of `k8ssandra-testing` - it's the project-id from the reference implementation (as an example).

 ```console
 gcloud container clusters get-credentials prod-k8ssandra --region us-central1 --project k8ssandra-testing